 Although the Lindos started with still red and white wines, their runaway success has been the sparkling white ‘Cornwall Brut’, made by the méthode champenoise, but with three grapes particularly suited to the English climate – Seyval Blanc, Reichensteiner and Bacchus.
 ‘It’s not champagne; that’s what the French make,’ says Bob.
 ‘We make Cornish sparkling wine that should be judged on its own merits.’
 Those in a position to judge have heaped awards and accolades on the product and the Lindos’ son, Sam, has now won the Best British Winemaker award no less than three times.
 On my last visit, Sam was proud to display the new Royal Warrant, issued by the Prince of Wales in 2018.

 Tours run daily with Bob or Sam – visit the website for more info.

-Close to the village of Westow, the vineyards are owned and run by Stuart and Elizabeth Smith, an established name in the commercial world of grape growing, as the Smiths have been running a vine-supply business for over 20 years.
+Close to the village of Westow, the vineyards were owned and run by Stuart and Elizabeth Smith up until 2016, an established name in the commercial world of grape growing, as the Smiths have been running a vine-supply business for over 20 years.
 The vineyards began in 2006 when seven acres of a gently sloping hillside were planted to vines.
 Said Elizabeth, ‘Before we bought the land, we made regular trips over the course of 12 months to see the plot in all different weathers – to see if it sat in a frost pocket in early morning for example, which could be extremely damaging to the vines.
 But the vineyard is on a south-facing slope, the ideal orientation.’
 With such a lovely rural spot, the Smiths are keen to enhance the wildlife and are working with the RSPB to ensure that bird species such as tree sparrows and barn owls are protected by their activities.